 The Miami Campus offers undergraduate and graduate degrees in the fields of Business Administration, Criminal Justice, Education, Human Services, Speech and Language Pathology, and Psychology, in addition to certificate and diploma programs.
 At the undergraduate level, AU offers an Associate of Arts degree in General Education, a Bachelor of Science degree in Psychology with minors available in Applied Behavior Analysis and Speech and Language Pathology; a Bachelor of Arts degree in Elementary Education, a Bachelor of Arts in Exceptional Student Education, and a Bachelor of Business Administration.
-At the graduate level, AU offers a Master of Science in Exceptional Student Education, a Master of Science in Teaching English to Speakers of Other Languages, a Master of Science degree in Psychology with majors in Mental Health Counseling, School Counseling and Marriage and Family Therapy; a Master of Science degree in Industrial and Organizational Psychology, a Master of Science degree in Speech and Language Pathology, and a Master of Business Administration degree with concentrations in Organizational Management, Non-Profit Management, and Entrepreneurship.
+At the graduate level, AU offers a Master of Science in Exceptional Student Education, a Master of Science in Teaching English to Speakers of Other Languages, a Master of Science degree in Psychology with majors in Mental Health Counseling, School Counseling and Marriage and Family Therapy; a Master of Science degree in Industrial and Organizational Psychology, a Master of Science degree in Speech and Language Pathology, a Master of Business Administration in Healthcare Management, and a Master of Business Administration degree with concentrations in Organizational Management, Non-Profit Management, and Entrepreneurship.
 AU offers a Doctor of Philosophy (Ph.D.) in Human Services, a Doctor of Psychology (Psy.D.) degree in Clinical Psychology, and a Doctor of Philosophy (Ph.D.) degree in Clinical Psychology.
 The Psy.D.
 Program offers concentrations in Clinical Neuropsychology, Health Psychology, Forensic Psychology, Addictions Psychology, and Psychology of Religion and Spirituality.
 An en route Master of Science in General Psychology is offered only to students enrolled in the Doctor of Psychology (Psy.D.)
 Program.
+The Ph.D. in Human Services offers specializations in Conflict Resolution, Children and Families, Gerontology, Neurolearning, and Applied Research.
 In addition, AU offers a Certificate program in Early Childhood Education, a College Certificate program in Mathematics Education (Grades 5 through 9) a College Certificate program in Science Education (Grades 5 through 9) a Graduate Certificate Program in Autism Spectrum Disorder, and a Diploma program in English for Speakers of Other Languages (ESOL).
 For a complete listing of degrees and programs offered, please refer to "Programs of Study."